EtherTyper/adapptable-frontend/README.md

 ![adapptable](adapptable.png)

-A simple web interface to select open-source components and plugins from the community, and fuse the selection into a single application, to easily setup company tools.
-You'll be able to choose branding schemes, included license, specialized functionality for Python, meta-programming, etc., and much more about it!
+A simple web interface to select open-source components and plugins from the community, and fuse the selection into a single application intaller, to easily setup company tools.

+We aim to support the following open source applications and frameworks:
+- IntelliJ Platform
+- Blender
+- GIMP Editor

+You'll be able to choose branding schemes, included license, and much more about it!
+You'll also be able to select specialized functionality in your customized app to support tools like Python, meta-programming, and architechure!

 # Usage
 There are several recommended methods for installation of Adapptble: